 According to Lisa Kaminski, associate dean for executive education, there's been a rise in the number of clients willing to invest in programs that maximize the skillset of their leaders.
-"With the economic recovery, organizations have recognized their competitive advantage as retaining and attracting the best talent,"

-says Kaminski.
-"When organizations come to us, there is often a change in the business, either in leadership or the marketplace.
-Their needs range from individual and organizational leadership to business acumen."
+"With the economic recovery, organizations have recognized their competitive advantage as retaining and attracting the best talent," says Kaminski.
+"When organizations come to us, th is often a change in the business, either in leadershi or the marketplace.
+Their needs range from individ and organizational leadership to business acumen."

-Companies are also embracing executive education as a way to retain employees.
-Says Kaminski, "millennials are especially thirsty for learning," so companies are investing in education as a way to inform and encourage their workforce.
+Companies are also embracing executive education a way to retain employees.
+Says Kaminski, "millenn are especially thirsty for learning," so companies ar investing in education as a way to inform and encouage their workforce.